Client: Google Android

 In order to create a space where attendees could escape the relentless noise and chaos of MWC, The Android Avenue was complete with everything from an immersive art gallery to boutique stores and from a well-being pavilion to an arcade.
 Guests were invited to explore, get creative and go shopping, to grab a bite to eat and take a welcome moment of respite.
 Inside, away from the Android Avenue, we engaged with 15 of our third-party partners who were also at the show through a mobile assisted AR treasure-hunt style ‘Partner Walk’.

-With a build team comprising 10 production managers, 150 technicians, 2 production directors and with just 36 hours installation time, the Android Avenue was a meticulous feat of design that delivered a seamless guest journey, allowing users to interact and engage with the best of what Android has to offer.
+With a build team comprising 10 production managers, 150 technicians, 2 production directors and with just 36 hours installation time, the Android Avenue was a meticulous feat of design that delivered a seamless guest journey, allowing users to interact and engage.

 As a unique, brand ownable space, our ‘Avenue’ consisted of 4 quarters, Creative, Residential, Cultural and Uptown, with 13 interactive and immersive experiences

 The 13 designed individual experiences created were takes on familiar locations (a coffee shop, a mobile guided art gallery filled with augmented and virtual art experiences, arcade, boutique, hotel) and transported guests to the specific situations where an Android/Google product could benefit them e.g using Google’s Lens app to identify the brand of a dress in a shop window.
 Or using Google’s Translate through camera function to quickly decipher a menu.
 The intention was to create a seamless immersive guest journey across the space and reinforce the day-to-day value of Google and Android products.